system76/docs/_articles/cuda.md

 ### For older releases of The NVIDIA CUDA Toolkit

 To install CUDA 10.0:

 ```
 sudo apt install system76-cuda-10.0
 ```

-For the respective cuDNN library:
+For the respective cuDNN library (cuDNN - 7.6.5):

 ```
 sudo apt install system76-cudnn-10.0